reflectoring/reflectoring.github.io/content/blog/2021/2021-02-09-spring-boot-s3.md

 We used S3 to build a custom file-sharing application ([code on GitHub](https://github.com/thombergs/code-examples/tree/master/aws/s3)), that lets us upload & share our files in different ways.
 But it shall be said, that S3 is way more versatile, often also quoted to be the **backbone of the internet**.

 As this is a getting started article, we did not touch other topics like [storage tiers](https://aws.amazon.com/s3/storage-classes/), [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html), or [static content hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
 So I can only recommend you get your hands dirty, and play around with S3!

+{{% stratospheric %}}
+This article gives only first impression of what you can do with AWS.

+If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and SQS, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev)!
+{{% /stratospheric %}}